 be about how close this new project aligns with a new initiative your company has put forward.
 For others,

 The goal is to understand the potential value of a proposed project before taking it on to be prioritized

 in relation to other assignments.
 Nevertheless, for prioritization to be successful, project scoring has

 to be a significant part of the process.

-A project scoring model includes the action of assigning a numeric value to a project based on selected
+A scoring model in project management includes the action of assigning a numeric value to a project based on

 organize them.
 These criteria will likely be related to three categories:

 What monetary value does it provide to the company?